spencertipping/infuse-js/README.md

 You've probably noticed that regardless of what kind of object we're dealing with, most of the same methods (`each`, `map`, etc) are available.
-This isn't an accident: *every* `infuse` object has the same set of methods.
+This isn't an accident: *every* `infuse` object has the same set of methods (and most of them work on every kind of object).
 The methods are adapted to whatever kind of thing you're doing.
 For example:

 ```js
 var future = infuse.future();